alicankaralar/FireWireAudio/memory-bank/activeContext.md

 ## Open Questions/Issues
 *   Specific nature of DICE chipset problems.
+*   [2025-05-06 00:55:00] - Open Questions/Issues: Will the FFADO dynamic base address discovery approach resolve the `kIOReturnNotResponding` error in the scanner?
+What are the exact, verified FFADO offsets for base address pointers and relative registers?
 *   Current state of the `firewire_scanner` tool and its output.
 ---
 [2025-05-03 08:09:20] - Current Focus: Investigating `kIOReturnNotResponding` (-536838121) error encountered when using `IOFireWireDeviceInterface::ReadQuadlet` in the 0xFFFFF0... address range on Midas Venice.